QualiSystems/cloudshell-help/docs/devguide/reference/shellfoundry.md

 If you already have shellfoundry installed on your computer, run this command to upgrade it to the latest version.
 For more information, see [Installing or Updating Shellfoundry](../developing-shells/getting-started.md#installing-or-updating-shellfoundry).
 :::note-one-line
-**Note:** To prevent backwards compatibility issues, old versions of shellFoundry are disabled with every new shellfoundry release.
+**Note:** To prevent backwards compatibility issues, old versions of Shellfoundry are disabled with every new shellfoundry release.
 :::
 #### Syntax: